 - Kids under 5 can take a FREE Atlanta Motor Speedway Track Tour with a paying adult

-- Children 17 and under will be admitted FREE on Friday, March 3, 2017 with a paid adult in the general admission seating areas for NASCAR Qualifying Day.
+- Children 17 and under will be admitted FREE with a paid adult in the general admission seating areas for NASCAR Qualifying Day.
 There’s no limit to the number of children each adult can bring.

 - Summit Racing Equipment Atlanta Motorama.
 Tickets are affordably priced at $12 per day, $5 for ages 6-11 and FREE for ages 5 and under and include access to all areas of the show including the vendor midway, show car garage, extreme motorsports and so much more.